 Commercial Solar Installations in Greater Manchester

-If your business is spending hundreds or thousands a month on electricity, commercial solar can cut that down sharply - often to near zero.
-We design and install systems that pay back in as little as three years, and after that you're looking at twenty-plus years of cheap or free energy.
+If your business is spending hundreds or thousands a month on electricity, commercial solar can cut that down sharply.
+We design and install systems and model the payback from your own consumption figures.
+Panels commonly carry warranties in the 25 to 30 year range, so there is a long stretch of much cheaper electricity after that.
 We've worked with factories, retail units, hotels, cafes and bakeries, and we'll put together a solar and battery setup that makes financial sense for the way your business actually runs.

 Why commercial properties benefit more than domestic

 Commercial electricity prices have gone up sharply over the last few years, and businesses have generally been hit harder than domestic customers.
 We recently spoke to a Prestwich baker who was spending £10,000 a month on electricity and nearly went under because of it.
 Another client of ours, a carpet warehouse in Bolton, spends £700 a month.
-A 50-panel flat-roof design takes that to zero with a three-year payback, and after that it's 20-plus years of free electricity and protection from future price rises.
+A 50-panel flat-roof design is sized to cover a large share of that daytime load, with the generation and payback figures modelled from their own consumption and the assumptions written down alongside them.

 The maths works particularly well for commercial because businesses use electricity during the day, which is when solar is generating the most.
 Domestic properties typically use most of their electricity in the evening, which means you usually need battery storage to make full use of solar.
 Commercial properties consume the energy as it's generated - so you're using nearly every kilowatt-hour the panels produce, and that's what shortens the payback.